UNOCapstone2024/ccPathwaySearch/README.md

 <center><h2>Release Notes</h2></center>
 Include a section called, "Release notes" - explain what is working in this submission (add explanation if this is not consistent with the milestone as described in the Project Plan)

-The project is accurately displaying guided pathways based on the user's selections.
+The project is accurately displaying guided pathways based on the user's selections as we set out to do for milestone one.
+There are a few issues with sorting the table where the table will lose it's state upon trying to sort or paginate.